Stefan Hatos-Monty Hall Productions

 Stefan Hatos-Monty Hall Productions is a television production company responsible for producing several American game shows in the 1970s and 1980s.
 The company is best known for its hit series Let's Make a Deal, which aired in several company-produced iterations off and on between 1963 and 1986.

 The company disbanded sometime in 1987, but the company exists as a holding company for all Hatos-Hall assets.
-It is currently owned by Marcus/Glass Entertainment.
+It is currently owned by Glass Entertainment Group owned by Nancy Glass.

 History: Let's Make a Deal

 Prior to meeting and while working in 1962 on the NBC game show Your First Impression, hosted by Bill Leyden, Stefan Hatos and Monty Hall had different career paths.
 Hatos was a writer and producer who had worked in both television and radio and had also been a producer for Bob Hope's early television specials.
 Hall's American media career began in 1955 when he became a contributor for the NBC Radio Monitor program.
 After five years of this, he moved to Hollywood and became the host of the Merrill Heatter-produced Video Village.
 While hosting the series in 1962, he sold his first production (the aforementioned Your First Impression) to NBC and met Hatos, who was working on the show as a producer (Hall was executive producer).

 The next year, the duo debuted the long-running Let's Make a Deal on NBC, and the show was an instant success, running in daytime on NBC and later on ABC for 13 seasons.
 Two weekly network primetime versions also aired, one on NBC in 1967 and one on ABC from 1969 to 1971.

 The show's popularity also spawned a syndicated version, which aired weekly from 1971 to 1977 and was one of the first network game shows to do so.